Explore Real Clinical Cases

 Case Identification

-Case ID Number:
+Case ID Number

-Periosteal Reaction:
+Periosteal reaction

 Clinical case information

-Case presentation:
+Case presentation

 The patient a delightful 82-year-old woman, who is seen after referral from Dr. P, after a bone lesion in the base of the fourth metatarsal was found.

-Radiological findings::
+Radiological findings:

-The patient has no personal history of malignancy.
-She has had pain with activity for approximately 4 months.
-She states that she has no pain at rest.
-The pain has gotten a little bit more severe.
-A lytic destructive and slightly expansile bone lesion has been discovered at the locus of the pain, and the base of the fourth metatarsal.
 Plain radiographs show a slightly expansile, lucent, lytic lesion, with a mildly well-defined border, no sclerosis.
 It occupies the metaphyseal proximal portion of the fourth metatarsal.
 There is no extraosseous extension.
 The cortex is focally thinned, expanded and absent.
 No definite matrix mineralization is seen.
 Along the lateral border of the fourth, a fairly mature irregular periosteal thickening is seen, but I am not certain that this is a reaction to the tumor.
-The CT scan shows a lytic expansile lesion.
-A bone scan shows that there is degenerative changes in the lumbar spine no other definite abnormalities.
-The bone lesion in the right fourth metatarsal shows increased uptake on bone scan.

-Laboratory results::
+Laboratory results:

-"M" SPIKE (IGM/KAPPA) = 0.48 G/DL COMPARED TO 0.61 G/DL ON 11/15/07.
+"M" SPIKE (IGM/KAPPA) = 0.48 G/DL

-Differential Diagnosis:
+Differential Diagnosis

 Diagnostic possibilities include both benign and malignant entities.
 A cartilage lesion, such as enchondroma, low grade chondrosarcoma, clear-cell chondrosarcoma might appear in this fashion.
 A malignancy such as multiple myeloma would be very unlikely in this location but is a possibility.
 The patient apparently has some history of a monoclonal spike.
 A metastatic malignancy with a primary location the foot in no other obvious abnormality is a possibility.
 Primary tumors in the kidney, gastrointestinal and genitourinary tract, lung, have been known to metastasize to the foot.
 Metastasis to the foot with an unknown primary is an exceedingly rare entity.

-Further Work Up Needed::
+Further Work Up Needed:

 Biopsy appears to be the best next step.

-Pathology results::
+Pathology results:

 pending

-Treatment Options::
+Treatment Options:

 depends on pathological findings

-Special Features of this Case::
+Special Features of this Case:

 In bone lesions, I recommend open biopsy over core needle and fine-needle techniques.
 I believe that the likelihood of having a definitive diagnosis after one procedure is significantly higher.
 In addition, the orthopedic oncologist can control all aspects of the biopsy process to ensure that complications are minimized.
 Realistically, open biopsy can be much more rapidly scheduled and completed then any type of biopsy done by a secondary service such as radiology, because of the length of time required to coordinate the intervention with a secondary service.
 Scheduling of the simultaneous availability of a CT scanner or floro unit, radiology technician, radiologist, and pathologist can take dozens of telephone calls, and weeks of time.
 All these resources are routinely available in the operating room and can be deployed within hours, if needed.
 If dramatic strides were made in the ease of scheduling and coordination of these procedures, they could be done as a core needle technique with acceptable diagnostic yield and probable lower cost.
 For the present, biopsy in the operating room is the best choice.